 We source much of our food from neighboring farms.
-Breakfast is from 8:00-9:00 am; lunch is at 12:30; and dinner at 6:30.
+Breakfast is served at 8:30 am; lunch is at 12:30; and dinner at 6:30.
 Meals will be served following Maine CDC Covid safety precautions, including but not limited to individual plates/packaged meals.
 Vegetarian, gluten free, and/or dairy free meal options are available.

 Watershed’s spacious, fully accessible, state-of-the-art studio is tucked into a dale in the woods a short walk down a gently sloping gravel drive from the cabins.
 The studio, spread over a single story with polished concrete floors and an open plan, accommodates and encourages all manner and scale of ceramic production while fostering interaction and communication between artists.